 Click the button to view or make changes to the following:

-(Note - This requires a password.
-If you don't know your password, you can retrieve or create it as part of the login process.
-Cookies must be enabled on your browser)
+Note - This requires a password.
+If you don't know your password, you can reset it it as part of the login process.

 Send an email: firstname.lastname@example.org

 Each residence may keep a list of 'permanent guests', who are those relatives or others whom you trust to be admitted to the community at any time without prior notification to the gatehouse.

 The gatehouse is also where you can arrange automated access through the residents' gate.
 License Plate Recognition (LPR) is used to gain access, and is maintained at no cost to individual residents.
 Vehicles can be registered or updated using the on-line link at the top of this page, or by contacting the gatehouse directly.
 Note that use of this gate is restriced to residents, up to six permanent guests per residence, and country club members and managers.

 Glenmore's gatehouse is operated by the GCA on behalf of all residents, and is overseen by the Security Committee.
 It is manned 24 hours a day, and its purpose is to ensure that all vehicles entering the community are appropriately authorized, and do not pose an obvious security threat to residents.
 We subcontract all staffing and training to Securitas, a nationally recognized security company.

 Visitors or contractors visiting your home who are not on your permanent list should be communicated in advance to the gatehouse, either by using the on-line link at the top of this page, or by email or phone.
 The guard on duty is required to call the residence before allowing entry to any visitor not authorized in advance.